<aside>

 “This could’ve been an email” syncs

-🥷 Ninja fake meetings
+🥷 Ninja meetings

 sneaks into your cal